The VIP Model

 The Vertically Integrated Projects (VIP) Program is a transformative approach to enhancing higher education by engaging undergraduate and graduate students in long-term, large-scale, multidisciplinary project teams that are led by faculty.
 Students earn academic credits, while faculty and graduate students benefit from the design/discovery efforts of their teams.
 The VIP Consortium has identified the following essential elements of the VIP model.

-1. Projects are based on faculty mentor’s scholarship and exploration.
+1. Projects are embedded in faculty mentor’s scholarship and exploration.

 Full faculty engagement underlies the success of VIP.
 To sustain full engagement over many years, projects must be homed in the faculty mentor's area of interest.